idksoftware/ImgArchive/Installation.md

 ###Apple Mac
 Under the Apple Mac SIA can be installed using Apple Install package sia.pic.
 This will install SIA into the default locations.
 ###Linux
 Under the Apple Mac SIA can be installed using Apple Install package sia.pic.
 This will install SIA into the default locations.

+##Using SIA administration tool

-##Standard OS platform installation locations
+###Standard OS platform installation locations
 SIA is normally installed in a default location defined for the OS platform it is running under.
 Each OS platform has a default location for third party applications.
 The standard locations or each of the three main platforms are described as follows:
 ###Windows
 Windows uses the environment variables; ProgramData and ProgramFiles.
 These locate the standard locations of the program data and the program files.
 SIA extends these to make a SIA specified folder path.
 For example the standard location under windows for SIA to install is self is $(ProgramData)\IDK Software\sia1.1 for the data files needed to run SIA and $(DrogramFiles)\IDK Software\sia1.1\bin